afcarl/web/input/cv.md

 I am investigating the impact that large storms have on their local environment.
-I am using laboratory experiments, numerical modelling and field data to investigate the role cold pools in the transmission of energy away from the storm.
+I am using laboratory experiments, numerical modelling and field data to investigate the role of cold pools in the transmission of energy away from the storm.
 Specifically, using a lock release tank and high resolution stereoscopic PIV to analyse gravity currents in homogeneous and two layer fluid and the UK Met Office Large Eddy Model to